 What is a 90 day trial period and how does it work?

-From 1 April 2011 all employers will be able to employ new employees on a trial period of up to 90 calendar days.
+All employers can employ new employees on a trial period of up to 90 calendar days.

 What is a trial period?